Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Asymptotic analysis

 In particular, the right-hand side in equation \eqref{eq:hardy_littlewood} corresponds to the bound one would obtain using the conservative bound \eqref{eq:part_pos_control}.

 \begin{remark}[Conditional coverage for elliptical distributions] If the distribution of $V_1$ is elliptical, it is possible to obtain the conditional distribution $R_1|X_1$ from the observation of $\beta \mapsto q_\beta(V_\rmc^\top\boldsymbol{\Sigma}^{-1}V_\rmc)$, as we can deduce the spherical density $g$ appearing in equation \eqref{eq:ellip_assumption} from this quantile map.
-For all $x$, using the definition of the conditional density and the knowledge (or estimates) of $g, \mu$ and $\boldsymbol{\Sigma}$, it is then easy do derive the conditional distribution $R|X=x$, and $q_{1-\alpha}(V_\rmc^\top\boldsymbol{\Sigma}^{-1}V_\rmc|X_1=x)$ in particular, in integral/implicit form.
+For all $x$, using the definition of the conditional density and the knowledge (or estimates) of $g, \mu$ and $\boldsymbol{\Sigma}$, one can do derive the conditional distribution $R|X=x$, and $q_{1-\alpha}(V_\rmc^\top\boldsymbol{\Sigma}^{-1}V_\rmc|X_1=x)$ in particular, in integral/implicit form.
 As remarked in Section \ref{ssec:asymp_ellips}, this conditional quantile is the required quantity to recover conditional coverage using our methodology.
-The use of this observation in a practical setting is left for future work. \end{remark}
+The use of this observation in a practical setting is left for future work. \end{remark} \iain{Contrarily to $\calE_\alpha^\infty$, the case $k\geq 1, \lambda = 0$ is easily dealt with for $\calF_\alpha^\infty$. \begin{proposition} Set $\lambda = 0$, and assume that $V_1$ follows and elliptical distribution with a non-increasing generator $g : \mathbb{R}^+\rightarrow \mathbb{R}^+$.
+Then we have, almost surely,